lightbend/kafka-streams-scala/README.md

   .reduce(_ + _)
 ```

+> **Notes:**
+>
-> **Note:** The left quotes around "with" are there because `with` is a Scala keyword.
+> 1. The left quotes around "with" are there because `with` is a Scala keyword.
 This is the mechanism you use to "escape" a Scala keyword when it's used as a normal identifier in a Java library.
+> 2. Note that some methods, like `map`, take a two-argument function, for key-value pairs, rather than the more typical single argument.

 ## Better Abstraction